JoeLW-12324/Website_blocker/README.md

 block websites button to reblock the website if it is not currently block.

 This application may only work on Windows or Linux.
+This application also provide a copy of a host file (HOSTS2) and you may use it to test it if you want.